 The Java SE Platform includes Java Management Extensions (JMX).
 JMX is a way to monitor and manage applications, devices, and services.
-Generally application servers have built-in JMX metrics that you can monitor.
+Generally, application servers have built-in JMX metrics that you can monitor.

 New Relic's Java agent offers the ability to monitor specific metrics from MBeans and attributes in your application without modifying code by using a custom instrumentation YAML file.
 The Java agent will read the YAML file on startup and record the specific metrics.
+To view custom JMX metrics, use the New Relic Insights Metric Explorer.

 Access to this feature depends on your subscription level.